iamnoyon/CSE-Resources/README.md

 ***Email: mrnoyon.cse@gmail.com***

 ## Usage or Download
 You may clone the projects to get the whole project.
-To clone install [Git](https://git-scm.com/) to your machine and type this command
+To clone, install [Git](https://git-scm.com/) to your machine and type this command
 ```git
 git clone https://github.com/iamnoyon/CSE-Resources.git
 ```